thorkseng/pi4valheim/README.md

     podman run --rm --name valheim --network cni-podman1 -p 2456-2458:2456-2458/udp -v /home/pi/valheim_data:/root/valheim_data:rw -it valheim-base /bin/bash

+### Second step:
-Create a start.sh copy from the start_server.sh and modify the execution with box64 in front For example I execute my server with the next line to create a local network server to play at home.
+Create a start.sh copy from the start_server.sh and modify the execution with box64 in front.
+For example I execute my server with the next line to create a local network server to play at home.
+Also, as I had a previous world created, I connected it with a volumne in the execution of the container, so you can use "-savedir" to point to the world data:

+    nano start_server.sh

+Modify the line of the execution of the server with your properties:

     box64 ./valheim_server.x86_64 -public 0 -nographics -batchmode -name "Your server Name" -port 2456 -world "Your Workd Name" -savedir "/root/valheim_data"

+Then, use Control + S and Control + X to save and exit the file

+### Third step
+Start the server with the command:

+    ./start_server.sh

+### Fourth step:
+Stop the server with control + c as a the normal Valheim server.

 ## Considerations:
 Pi4 has a limited hardware, it this is emulating x86_64 over arm64, so don't expect so high performance.
 It works, I didn't have any problems playing some hours.
 When the game saves it freeze all connections during some seconds, take it into account!!!!!
+Several times it does not start correctly and fail (the emulator is not yet finished and it does not work all the times).
+In that cases, you need to stop the process killing the process.

 ## This experiment can be done for the next projects:
 - [podman](podman.io)